 Notice given by personal delivery or mail shall be effective upon actual receipt.
 Notice given by telegram or telecopier shall be effective upon actual receipt if received during the recipient’s normal business hours, or at the beginning of the recipient’s next business day after receipt if not received during the recipient’s normal business hours.
 All Notices by telegram or telecopier shall be confirmed promptly after transmission in writing by certified mail or personal delivery.
 Any party may change any address to which Notice is to be given to it by giving notice as provided above of such change of address.

 8. MISCELLANEOUS.
-This Guaranty shall in all respects be governed by, andand construed in accordance with, the laws of the State of Texas, without regard to principles of conflicts of laws.
+This Guaranty shall in all respects be governed by, and construed in accordance with, the laws of the State of Texas, without regard to principles of conflicts of laws.
+Guarantor hereby irrevocably attorns and consents to the jurisdiction of the state and federal courts of the State of Texas.
+The foregoing shall not limit the right of Counterparty to bring any action or proceeding, or to obtain execution of any judgement, in any other jurisdiction, as permitted by law.
 This Guaranty shall be binding upon Guarantor, its successors and assigns and inure to the benefit of and by enforceable by Counterparty, its successors and assigns.
 The Guaranty embodies the entire agreement and understanding between Guarantor and Counterparty and supersedes all prior agreements and understandings relating to the subject matter hereof.
 The headings in this Guaranty are for purposes of reference only, and shall not affect the meaning hereof.

 IN WITNESS WHEREOF, the Guarantor has executed this Guaranty on March ____, 2000 but it is effective as of the date first above written.